19 Quick and Simple Ways to Increase Amazon Affiliate Earnings [Updated]

 One strategy we've implemented this year on a site that currently makes over $3,000 per month is actually “quizzing” our visitors to find out what kind of product would suit them best.

-If they say “yes” we then ask a couple more clarifying questions about their personal preferences, and then at the end we drop them on a landing page that delivers a personalized product recommendation (Amazon affiliate link) based on their answers.
+If they say “yes” we then ask a couple more clarifying questions about their personal preferences.
+Then at the end we drop them on a landing page that delivers a personalized product recommendation (Amazon affiliate link) based on their answers.

 The beautiful part about it is that you're also giving yourself a chance to not only get a click, but also convert better since you really are delivering value to the reader by showing them a product that can help.

-Follow-up via Email
+Amazon Affiliate Email Marketing: The Follow-up via Email

 While adding Amazon affiliate links directly into an email is a no-no, that doesn't mean you can't and shouldn't follow-up with your readers and drive them back to your blog (where you do have affiliate links).